Git-PratikVyas/FastAPI-for-GenAI/3_ai-concurrency-service/README.md

 ## Step 4: Run the FastAPI Server

-**Why**: Running the server lets you test concurrency, like serving a dish to see how it holds up under pressure.
+Running the server lets you test concurrency to see how it holds up under pressure.

 **Instructions**:
 1. Start the server with Uvicorn: